The Ultimate Guide To Practicing Mindfulness

 Your body can reveal so much about your inner world if you pay attention to it.
 Every tight muscle, aching joint, and anxious breath gives you a clue to the worries and challenges you carry inside of you.

-Through body awareness, you have the power to release both the physical and mental distress, as you breath relaxation and healing into each part of your body.
+Through body awareness, you have the power to release both the physical and mental distress, as you breathe relaxation and healing into each part of your body.

 - Scan your body for any aches, pains, or tension.
 Notice these feelings and how you might be resisting them.
 What are these aches and pains telling you about any mental distress or behavior changes you need to make?